SatyamNaik009/shop/README.md

 Hibernate configuration and mapping files.

 Database:
-Tables for users, products, orders, and other relevant data.
+Tables for users, products, and other relevant data.

 Prerequisites:
 NetBeans IDE: Ensure you have NetBeans installed.
 Download NetBeans